Lab E5 - Add adaptive cards

 Congrats!
 You are now fully skilled to develop Adaptive cards for your plugin!

-Step 1: Add an adaptive card for GET /api/consultants requests
+Step 1: Add adaptive card files

 "static_template": {